skval3n/bugbounty/README.md

 # bugbounty

-ultimate collection for bugbounty methodology, workflows, checklists
+ultimate collection for bugbounty methodology, workflows, checklists for web application pentesting only.